ginolhac/chip-seq/docs/mapping.md

 enter at the end of the makefile, the following lines, according to your login.
 Again, do use **spaces** and not tabs for the indentation.
-For those who are lazy and use copy/paste in `vim` use the trick to `:set paste` to avoid extra spaces, comment hashes etc to be automatically add.
+For those who are lazy and use copy/paste in `vim` use the trick to `:set paste` to avoid extra spaces, comment hashes etc to be automatically added.

  Be careful to **replace** `student01` by the relevant username